-Kum Nye, Level One - Comprehensive Training, Self-Study Video Program, Sessions 7, 8, and 9
+Kum Nye, Level 1 - Training, Self-Study Video Program, Sessions 7, 8, and 9

 based on Tarthang Tulku Rinpoche’s book